cloudflare/cloudflare-docs/content/bots/concepts/sequence-rules.md

 5. Use the expression editor to write sequence or timing based rules via [custom rules](/waf/custom-rules/), [rate limiting rules](/waf/rate-limiting-rules/), or [transform rules](/rules/transform/).
 You can put these rules in log only mode to monitor.

 {{<Aside type="note">}}
-When you enable sequence cookies, Cloudflare will start setting cookies for all requests that match your endpoints.
+When you enable sequence rules, Cloudflare will start setting cookies for all requests that match your endpoints.
 {{</Aside>}}

-Once you have enabled sequence cookies, the rules fields will be populated and you can now use the new fields in your rules.
+Once you have enabled sequence rules, the rules fields will be populated and you can now use the new fields in your rules.

 ---